step-/yad/feature-comparison.md

 ⁽¹⁰⁾ GTK+-2 cannot discriminate symbolic icons.
 Therefore yad icon browser options `--all` and `--symbolic` are ignored.

 ⁽¹¹⁾ GTK+-2 `yad-tools --icon --size` always prints the scalable icon name, if available, regardless of the requested size; a similar remark applies to options `--icon --type`.

+⁽¹²⁾ This is a **breaking change** for previous forms that relied on columns to remain non-homogeneous.
+The `--homogeneous` option does not, and never did, apply to GTK+-2 builds.